e2b-dev/awesome-ai-agents/README.md

 ## [Lindy](https://www.lindy.ai/)
-- Lindy is an AI assistant that can help with all your tasks, from calendar management and email drafting to contract sending and beyond.
+An AI assistant that can help with daily tasks, e.g., calendar management, email drafting, and contract sending

 <details>